reiver/star-wars-toy-photography/README.md

 The poses can come from your imagination.

 But you could also try reproducing poses you have seen in the Star Wars movies, or even other movies, or photograps.

+### Posing With Wires

+Sometimes you can pose the figure, and have it stand and balance itself.

+Other times you need help to keep the _Star Wars action figure_ standing, or even stay in the air.

+This _help_ often comes in the form of wires.

+(The wires are later edited out of the photo.)

 ## Lightbox